I cringe for my bank account’s sake each time the holidays swing around.

 2. Gap, Inc.

 Gap, Inc. is HUGE.
 In case you didn’t realize how huge, it encompasses the Gap franchise (think: Outlet, Kids, Body… ), Banana Republic, Old Navy, Athleta and Intermix.
-Which means, hello, seasonal jobs — 204 pages of seasonal jobs listings, to be exact.
+Which means, hello, seasonal jobs.

 Most of these positions are for sales associates, which require you to interact with customers, follow instructions to meet deadlines, work flexibly (nights, weekends, holidays) and lift up to 30 pounds.
 Prior retail experience is preferred, though not required.